acrolinx/github-action-testdata/markdown/acrolinx_benefits.md

 - **Professionalism**: Maintains high standards in all customer-facing materials.

 ### Operational Efficiency
-- **Faster Review Cycles**: Reduces time spent on content review and approval processes
+- **Faster Review Cycles**: Reduces time spent on content review and approval processes.
-- **Reduced Costs**: Minimizes the need for extensive editing and revision
+- **Reduced Costs**: Minimizes the need for extensive editing and revision.
 - **Scalability**: Supports growing content teams and increasing content volumes.

 ## ROI and Impact